unlock-protocol/docs/governance/frequently-asked-questions.md

 The easiest way is to go to the [Unlock governance page on Tally](https://www.withtally.com/governance/unlock/) and connect your wallet and then you will be able to delegate your vote.

+##  Is it possible to become a delegate and not currently hold any UDT

+No, delegation is the act of assiging the votes from address weighted by the number of tokens that this address owns.
+If you don't UDT, the weight would be 0 :)

+## Is there any minimum UDT holding threshold for delegate consideration

+No, even owning 0.000001 UDT is enough to delegate.

 ## What can the DAO ask Unlock Inc. to do?

 Nothing :) Because Unlock Inc does not "exist" on-chain.
 Similarly, Unlock Inc. cannot ask other members of the community to do "things" through the DAO.